High-Ticket Sales: What It Is, How It Works, and Whether the ROI Is Worth It

 This role gained popularity via online business gurus, but it’s rooted in a real need: sometimes the person who prospect and nurtures a lead isn’t the best one to close it, so a specialist steps in.
 In B2B companies, a closer might be a sales executive brought in for big negotiation meetings or to sign the deal.
 In the context of high-ticket coaching or agencies, the closer might be a contractor who takes sales calls after a prospect has been through a marketing funnel (webinar, etc.).

 What makes a great high-ticket closer?
 Typically, empathy, sharp objection-handling, confidence, and an ability to create urgency without being pushy (8).
+Sales professionals who incorporate social selling report being 51% more likely to achieve quota (23), and for remote closers in particular, LinkedIn fluency has become as important as phone presence.
 They follow a consultative script: ask questions, listen, then help the prospect overcome doubts and “close” by taking payment or signing.
 High-ticket closers often work remotely (as discussed earlier) and may operate on commission per deal.

 For a B2B firm, you might not label someone a “closer,” but you may designate a lead salesperson to handle closing once an SDR or BDR has qualified a lead and set a qualified appointment.
 Whether it’s one-call closing in a coaching business or multi-step closing in enterprise sales, having someone who excels at guiding prospects to a “yes” is invaluable.
 If your team lacks strong closers, consider training or hiring specifically for this skill set.